AbdullahSoli/Usecase-6-Project-3/README.md

 The scatter plot shows the relationship between property age and price across different locations in Riyadh:

-- There is a wide range of prices for properties of all ages, with no clear trend of prices increasing or decreasing significantly with age.
 - **North Riyadh** (red dots) shows a consistent presence across all age ranges with prices generally on the higher side.
 - **West Riyadh** (light red) also appears frequently across all property ages, with prices similar to those in North Riyadh.
 - **South Riyadh** and **East Riyadh** (blue shades) have properties mostly in the lower price range.